 D1 Project Description

-PROJECT TITLE: Efficient Markets, Political Violence, and Early Warning of Food Crises
+PROJECT TITLE: Efficient Markets, Political Violence, and Food Crises

 PROJECT AIMS AND BACKGROUND

 The problem

 Political violence, in some form and to some extent, defines the daily life of people in many low- and middle-income countries.
 The reasons for political violence vary and can be linked to insurgency against the local and central governments or to people’s protest due to governments’ policies, among others.
 A common attribute of violence is that it happens—by design or as a side-effect—where people are.
 As such, it impacts—directly or indirectly—the wellbeing and, indeed, livelihood of people.
 For instance, a suicide truck bombing in a market of Mogadishu (Somalia) on 14 October 2017, which killed more than 500 people, had an immediately chilling effect on marketplace activity (Burke & Ahmed, 20 December 2017).